WisTex/Development-Guide-Docs/README.md

 The Markdown documents stored in this repository are the authoritative versions of the documentation.

-Published websites, wiki pages, generated HTML, and other formats are considered derived publications generated from these source documents.
+Published HTML pages, wiki pages, CMS content, and other generated formats should be considered published versions generated from these source documents.

 ## Reuse and Redistribution